Radiative decays of the second shell $\Lambda_b$ and $\Xi_b$ bottom baryons: Introduction

 Heavy quark symmetry was implemented in \cite{Tawfiq:1999cf} to analyze the radiative decays of the $S$-wave and $P$-wave singly heavy baryon states, and in \cite{Bernotas:2013eia} the radiative transitions of the ground-state heavy baryons were calculated within the framework of the modified bag model.

 Another approach used for studying the electromagnetic decays of singly heavy baryons is the constituent quark model~\cite{Wang:2017kfr,Yao:2018jmc,Peng:2024pyl}.
-The radiative decays of the low-lying $S$- and $P$-wave $\Lambda_{c(b)}$, $\Xi_{c(b)}$, $\Sigma_{c(b)}$, $\Xi'_{c(b)}$, and $\Omega_{c(b)}$ baryons were studied in \cite{Wang:2017kfr}, where the Close-Copley approximation~\cite{Close:1970kt} was used to evaluate the transition amplitudes.
-This approximation, described in detail in Section~\ref{EMdecaywidths_sub}, relies on dimensional analysis to simplify the convective term of the non-relativistic electromagnetic interaction Hamiltonian.
+The radiative decays of the low-lying $S$- and $P$-wave $\Lambda_{c(b)}$, $\Xi_{c(b)}$, $\Sigma_{c(b)}$, $\Xi'_{c(b)}$, and $\Omega_{c(b)}$ baryons were studied in \cite{Wang:2017kfr}, where the Close-Copley replacement~\cite{Close:1970kt} was used to evaluate the transition amplitudes.
+This replacement, described in detail in Section~\ref{EMdecaywidths_sub}, relies on dimensional analysis to simplify the convective term of the non-relativistic electromagnetic interaction Hamiltonian.
 As we stress in this work, this approximation is unnecessary in our framework, since the convective term can be calculated straightforwardly in an analytical way.

 There are only two works in the literature in which a subset of the second shell states were studied \cite{Yao:2018jmc,Peng:2024pyl}.
-In both of them, the Close-Copley approximation~\cite{Close:1970kt} was implemented to evaluate the transition amplitudes.
+In both of them, the Close-Copley replacement~\cite{Close:1970kt} was implemented to evaluate the transition amplitudes.
 The study in \cite{Yao:2018jmc} focused on the radiative decays of low-lying $D$-wave baryons, considering transitions from $D$-wave $\lambda$-mode excitations to $P$-wave $\lambda$-mode states of the same set of baryons analyzed in \cite{Wang:2017kfr}, using the masses of the states reported by the PDG~\cite{ParticleDataGroup:2016lqr}.
 In Ref.~\cite{Peng:2024pyl}, the radiative decays of singly heavy baryons from both $D_{\lambda}$-wave and $\lambda$-mode radial excitations to ground and $P_{\lambda}$-wave final states were calculated.
 The analysis used numerical spatial wave functions obtained using the method of Ref.~\cite{Hiyama:2003cu}, the mass spectrum derived from Refs.~\cite{Luo:2023sne,Luo:2023sra}, and the electromagnetic Hamiltonian presented in Refs.~\cite{Wang:2017kfr,Yao:2018jmc}.
+There, the masses of well-established states were taken from \cite{ParticleDataGroup:2024cfk}, and the experimental masses reported in \cite{LHCb:2018vuc,LHCb:2018haf,LHCb:2019soc,CMS:2020zzv,LHCb:2020lzx,LHCb:2020tqd,CMS:2021rvl,LHCb:2021ssn,LHCb:2023zpu}, while some of the masses of singly charmed and singly bottom baryons were taken from \cite{Luo:2023sne} and the remaining were obtained using their model.